soonkia/UCI_HAR_TidyData/Data/Readme.md

 Unzip this into the Data directory before running the code.

+The R file does do an automatic check to see if the data is there, and will download it for you if needed

 The resulting data structure should look as follows:
 More information on the datastructure and files can be found in the Readme.txt file